-POL 331 HISTORY OF POLITICAL PHILOSOPHY II: EARLY Three credit hours MODERN AND MODERN
+HISTORY OF POLITICAL PHILOSOPHY II: EARLY POL 331 MODERN AND MODERN

 Students examine the ideas of selected political philosophers from the 16th century to the present.
 A special effort is made to connect political ideas to concrete historical and cultural developments; to understand ideas as perspectives originating from, and representing, relative vantage points of power and interest; to understand how political philosophy is gendered; and to use political ideas to help understand contemporary issues.
 Offered in alternate years.